Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

 This lab simulation is designed for **LightUP Energy**, a regional power provider migrating its grid management and billing systems to Azure.
-Each section aligns with the official to give you a "real-life" administrator experience.
+Each section aligns with a "real-life" administrator experience.

 ---